-On today’s date in 1970, the National Gallery opened an exhibition of more than 200 Group of Seven paintings to commemorate the 50th anniversary of group’s founding.
+On today’s date in 1970, the National Gallery of Canada opened an exhibition of more than 200 Group of Seven paintings commemorating the 50th anniversary of the group’s founding.

-Mint engravers reproduced Varley’s painting Stormy Weather, Georgian Bay for this coin.
-Varley painted this signature landscape in 1921 using oils on canvas to capture the character and essence of this stunning geographic region and its distinctive windswept pines.
+Varley’s Stormy Weather, Georgian Bay is a signature landscape painted in 1921 using oils on canvas to capture the character and essence of this stunning geographic region and its distinctive windswept pines.

-In the reproduction of Carmichael’s painting Houses, Cobalt, linocut printmaking (cutting a relief design into a linoleum surface that is then inked and pressed onto the paper) was popular in the early years of the 20th century, first for wallpaper printing, then for prints.
+In the reproduction of Carmichael’s painting Houses, Cobalt, linocut printmaking (cutting a relief design into a linoleum surface that is then inked and pressed onto the paper) was used.
+It was popular in the early years of the 20th century, first for wallpaper printing, then for prints.

-The series continued in 2013 with four more coins – one with J.E.H.
+The series continued in 2013 with four more coins, these featuring J.E.H.
 MacDonald’s Sumac; A.Y.
 Jackson’s Saint-Tite-des-Caps; Franz Johnston’s The Guardian of the Gorge; and Lawren Harris’ Toronto Street, Winter Morning.

 The Jackson coin features an adaptation of his painting Saint-Tite-des-Caps.
 In the central field of the reverse image, Mint engravers created an interpretation of Jackson’s romantic depiction of one of his favourite painting locales of the 1920s and early 1930s: the north shore of the St. Lawrence.
 A single, lyrical tree rises in the left portion of the foreground, while the houses are backed by a distant horizon of tall rolling hills and stylized evergreens.
 In the sky above, high banks of clouds are punctuated with dramatic sun rays.
 The outer frame on the reverse side features the words “CANADA” and “A.Y.
 JACKSON” along with the date “2013” and the face value of “20 DOLLARS.”